jenkinsci/ecu-test-execution-plugin/README.md

 It supports standardized access to a broad range of test tools and provides automation of distributed test environments (SiL – MiL – HiL – vehicle).<br><br>

-**tracetronic ecu.test Jenkins Plugin** project is part of the [Automotive DevOps Platform](https://www.tracetronic.com/products/automotive-devops-platform/) by tracetronic.
-With the **Automotive DevOps Platform**, we go from the big picture to the details and unite all phases of vehicle software testing – from planning the test scopes to summarizing the test results.
-At the same time, continuous monitoring across all test phases always provides an overview of all activities – even with several thousand test executions per day and in different test environments.<br><br>

 Please consider other open-source automation solutions by [tracetronic](https://github.com/tracetronic?type=source), especially [Jenkins Library](https://github.com/tracetronic/jenkins-library) and [CX Templates](https://github.com/tracetronic/cx-templates).